 - Authors should not preferentially cite their own or their friends’, peers’, or institution’s publications.

-- Authors should avoid citing work solely from one country, unless there is a special need.
+- Authors should avoid citing work solely from one country.

-- Authors should not use an excessive number of citations to support one point, unless there is a special need.
+- Authors should not use an excessive number of citations to support one point.

 - Ideally, authors should cite sources that have undergone peer review where possible.